tjoyner/ofvioletsandlicorice/chapter9.md

 He looked for the gap between the hazelnut trees: Flop found it, and Daniel went up the slope towards the Ginotta farmstead.
 He was sweating and short of breath.
 He stopped to calm his breathing near the well.
 The farmhouse was plunged in darkness, with no light filtering through the windows, but the door was ajar.
 Trying not to make noise, Daniel climbed the uneven steps of the entrance, squinting into the kitchen.
 It was too dark not to stumble into a chair or a cupboard, not to bang against a table.
 Daniel checked his pocket, he had some matches.
 He lit one and tried to light up the room.
 The flame burnt down almost immediately to his fingertips.
 He cursed under this breath and lit a second.
 Moving towards the center of the room, he saw her.
 <!-- Page 68 -->

-Amalia was curled up on beat-up sofa, and seemed to be asleep.
+Amalia was curled up on a beat-up sofa and seemed to be asleep.
 Daniel approached her, she was dressed as when he'd left her, her hair disheveled and her face drawn.
 He took a tablecloth from the table, [scattering a cloud of dust that tinted the space around them gray](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#scattering), and spread it gently on her body, which reacted with a short tremor and with what sounded like a sob.

 Daniel held his breath in fear of waking her up, but Amalia's body didn't make any other movements, nor was there any sound from her mouth except a restless and contorted breath.
 He backed up towards the stairs, where Flop stood, and wondered if he should go back to the hotel or if would be better to remain there, waiting for her to wake up.
 He sat on the steps, leaned back against the staircase wall, and drew Flop against his stomach.
 There weren't many hours until dawn, and then it would be sunrise.
 He wished it weren't so soon.
 <br/> <br/> <br/>